Incomplete (IC) or IX Grade

 - Graduate courses (numbered 800 and above) - Graduate students and non-degree students enrolled in courses numbered 800 and above have until the last day of classes of the subsequent term (unless an earlier date is set by the instructor) to complete their coursework.
 Fall and January Term incomplete work is due the last day of class in the Spring; Spring and Summer incomplete work is due the last day of class in the Fall.

 Students may petition for an extension of the deadline.
 Petitions must be approved by the student's instructor, adviser and college dean and will generally be granted only for extraordinary, non-academic reasons.
 Undergraduate extensions beyond the end of the semester are rarely approved.
 The Graduate School must approve extension petitions for graduate courses.
-Non-degree students should submit petitions to Dr. Judy Spiller, University Advising and Career Center (UACC), Hood House.
+Non-degree students should submit petitions to Nate Talbot, University Advising and Career Center (UACC), Hood House.

 IX grade indicates one of the following: